martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/job_done/index.md

 Even if you would work with Trello, it would be nice to hand over open items to coworkers.
 When working in Azure DevOps, you can use the following Powershell script to get all open work items assigned to you.

 In the PowerShell script below we can easily get all open work items.
 This is not only handy when leaving companies but also when you want to get an overview of all open work items.
 You can use this script to get knowledge of all open work items or to hand over the work to a colleague.
+You could also do this in Azure DevOps, but when you already have a PAT-token, you can check this as well with this easy script.

 ```PowerShell {linenos=table,file="OpenWorkItems.ps1"}
 Powershell voor ophalen openstaande work items